squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * general configuration,
  * listening ports,
  * logs,
+ * memory object cache (in most environments),
+ * disk object cache (with Rock Store only),
  * cache manager statistics.

 Conditional configuration and worker-dependent macros can be used to limit sharing.
 For example, each worker can be given a dedicated http_port to listen on.

 Currently, Squid workers do not share and do not synchronize other resources or services, including:

- * object caches (memory and disk) -- there is an active project to allow such sharing;
+ * memory object cache (in some environments),
+ * disk object cache (except for Rock Store),
  * DNS caches (ipcache and fqdncache);
  * SNMP stats -- there is an active project to allow such sharing;
  * helper processes and daemons.

-Currently, all shared information is usually small in terms of RAM use and is essentially copied to avoid locking and associated performance overheads.
-Future versions will share large volumes of information (e.g., a disk cache) without copying.
+Cache indexes are shared without copying.
+Other shared information is usually small in terms of RAM use and is essentially copied to avoid locking and associated performance overheads.

 === Why processes?
 Aren't threads better? ===